kkc1984/Scripts/README.md

 access, ntp, snmp, boot order, cpu settings, etc

-omeserverinfo hits the OME server API, idrac api thru readfish, and idrac gui scraping data from data not available on the other 2, and collects info from each server. i.e. firmware versions, cpu settings, servicetags, chassis ips, slot numbers for each blade etc.
+omeserverinfo hits the OME server API, idrac api thru readfish, and idrac gui scraping data from data not available on the other 2, and collects info from each server. i.e. firmware versions, cpu settings, warranty info, servicetags, chassis ips, slot numbers for each blade etc.